alexandercurtis/rif/README.md

 The following operators are currently available:

+`+` pops two numbers from the stack and pushes their sum, e.g.

+    1 2 +
+    3

+    1 2 3 +
+    5

-`+` removes all the numbers from the stack and pushes their sum, e.g.
+`S` removes all the numbers from the stack and pushes their sum, e.g.

     rif 1 2 3 4 5 6 +
     21

-Since the output of rif is always the sum of the numbers of the stack, so in the above example the + can be omitted:
+Since the output of rif is always the sum of the numbers of the stack, so in the above example the `P` can be omitted:

     rif 1 2 3 4 5 6
     21

+`x` (or `*`) pops two numbers from the stack pushes their product, e.g.

+    rif 2 3 x
+    6

+    rif 2 3 4 x
+    12

-`x` (or `*`) removes all the numbers from the stack and pushes their product, e.g.
+`P` removes all the numbers from the stack and pushes their product, e.g.

     rif 1 2 3 4 5 6 x
     720

 `/` pops two numbers from the stack and pushes the result of dividing the second one popped by the first.